alacritty/vtebench/README.md

 the tests, running them several times and generate statistics, and print all the results in a machine+human friendly format.

+### The `-b|--bytes` flag

+It's important to generate sufficient output to test the terminal.
+If the test only takes 1ms to complete, you lack statistical significance.
+As a guideline, `time cat <script>` should take at least 1 second.
+How much data is needed to get there will vary greatly by terminal.

 ## Contributing

 If you wish to add a new test, do the following: